0 hours 10 mins

 Jonathan, this one is for you.
 Whip up a batch and send me photos please!

 For the rest of us, I’m thinking what a great idea for New Year’s Day Brunch!
-Put out a ton of different toppings and make two or three different kinds of waffles and you’ll have a lot of happy guests.
+Put out a ton of different toppings and make two or three types of waffles like these and my Cornmeal-Chia Waffles with Maple and Blueberry Syrup (so good) and you’ll have a lot of happy guests.
 Enjoy.